The Basics * Support * Rules *

-In terms of play, this edition goes much faster.
+In terms of play, Fifth Edition goes much faster.
 In the last office playtest, for instance, seven players, all of them new to this edition and some of them new to the game, finished a Division 15 game in 1½ hours.
 That's with six kills.
 It's fast because we dropped a lot of complexity.
 We went back to First Edition and redeveloped from there . . . though of course we did keep later editions in mind, because there WERE a lot of good ideas in the past 15 years.

 Q. What are some of the other differences in the rules?

 - Each turn has only three phases.
 Movement is the same in all phases.